-EBITDA for the third quarter of 2019 was negative USD 7.4 million compared to EBITDA of negative USD 28.9 million in the third quarter of 2018.
-EBITDA for Q3 2019 was driven primarily by (a) under-recovered overhead costs (i.e., overhead expenses incurred and not allocated to projects) while awaiting the next ship award, (b) SG&A costs, and (c) a forecasted loss on the first ship repair and maintenance project, FSS Antares, as the shipyard adjusts to a new line of business.
-EBITDA for Q3 2018 was driven primarily by (a) an impairment charge of USD 17.3 million due to the write-off of the full amount of the work-in-process assets pertaining to a pair of containerships (Hulls 031-032) upon the cancellation of the project to build those vessels, (b) an additional loss of USD 7.3 million incurred and recognized on the Matson project, and (c) under-recovered overhead costs (i.e., overhead expenses incurred and not allocated to projects) while awaiting the next ship award.
+EBITDA for Q4 2019 was negative USD 4.1 million compared to EBITDA of USD 14.3 million in Q4 2018.
+EBITDA for Q4 2019 was driven primarily by (a) under-recovered overhead costs (i.e., overhead expenses incurred and not allocated to projects) while awaiting production start of the next shipbuilding award, (b) SG&A costs, (c) a loss on the first ship repair and maintenance project, the FSS Antares, as the shipyard adjusts to a new line of business, and (d) adjustment to the warranty provision, slightly offset by (e) reimbursement for fuel and other items for Hull 030, (f) reversal of previously incurred liabilities for delivered ships and (g) a slight profit on the CHAMP program.
+EBITDA for Q4 2018 was mainly driven by the significant under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects) adjusted by a recategorization of the USD 17.3 million impairment of assets charge incurred in Q3 2018 and reclassified in Q4 2018 from an operating expense to below the EBITDA line.
+This impairment charge was due to the write-off of the full amount of the work-in-process assets pertaining to a pair of containerships (Hulls 031-032) upon the cancellation of the project to build those vessels.

-Net loss for Q3 2019 was USD 9.0 million compared to net loss of USD 30.8 million for Q3 2018.
-The net loss for Q3 2019 was driven primarily by (a) EBITDA loss of USD 7.4 million, (b) depreciation in the amount of USD 1.8 million, and (c) the positive impact of 0.2 million for net financial items.
-The net loss for Q3 2018 was driven by (a) EBITDA loss of USD 28.9 million, (b) depreciation in the amount of USD 2.0 million, and (c) net financial items and tax benefit of USD 0.1 million.
+Net loss for Q4 2019 was USD 4.2 million compared to net loss of USD 7.7 million for Q4 2018.
+The net loss for Q4 2019 was driven primarily by (a) EBITDA loss of USD 4.1 million, (b) depreciation in the amount of USD 1.7 million and (c) the negative impact of 0.1 million for net financial expense items slightly offset by (d) the partial reversal of impairment of assets of USD 0.9 million pertaining to the cancellation of the CV3700 project and (e) a tax benefit of USD 0.8 million.
+The net loss for Q4 2018 was driven by (a) EBITDA profit of USD 14.3 million, (b) depreciation in the amount of USD 1.9 million, (c) impairment of assets charge in the amount of USD 17.6 million and (d) a combined net financial expense items and tax expense amount of USD 2.5 million.

-Year-to-Date 2019 Results
+Full Year 2019 Results

-Operating revenues and other income in the first nine months of 2019 ended at USD 22.7 million compared to operating revenues and other income of USD 109.8 million in the first nine months of 2018.
-September 2019 year-to-date operating revenues and other income were primarily driven by the remaining progress on the second Matson vessel (Hull 030) and ship maintenance and repair work on the FSS Antares whereas September 2018 year-to-date operating revenues and other income were primarily driven by the continued progress on the two Matson vessels (Hulls 029-030).
-Operating revenues and other income in the first nine months of 2018 were also partially impacted by the implementation of the new International Financial Reporting Standards (IFRS) 15 standard (IFRS 15) leading to a reduction in both accumulated revenue and cost of USD 38.4 million in Q1 2018 and recognition of these amounts as an opening equity adjustment at IFRS 15 implementation date of 1 January 2018.
+Operating revenues and other income in 2019 ended at USD 28.2 million compared to operating revenues and other income of USD 129.2 million in 2018.
+Operating revenues and other income in 2019 were primarily driven by the remaining progress on the second Matson vessel (Hull 030), ship repair and maintenance work on the FSS Antares and on the FSS Pollux, as well as government study work for the CHAMP program, whereas operating revenues and other income in 2018 were primarily driven by the continued progress on the two Matson vessels (Hulls 029-030).
+Operating revenues and other income in 2018 were also partially impacted by the implementation of the new International Financial Reporting Standards (IFRS) 15 standard (IFRS 15) leading to a reduction in both accumulated revenue and cost of USD 38.4 million in Q1 2018 and recognition of these amounts as an opening equity adjustment at IFRS 15 implementation date of 1 January 2018.